Drops of God: Theme

 As frequently shown in the manga, the theme of the manga centered around the deep complexity of wine and the "story" behind it, and how wine "mirrors a country's food culture and lifestyle."
 According to the Kibayashis, they stated that wine is the "main character" of the story, instead of the protagonists Shizuku and Issei.

-In series, the word “tenchijin" is used, which refers to the "elements that create wine: heaven/vintage, earth/terroir and man."
-A Japanese winemaker, Koji Nakata, used this on the his wine label and was one of the inspirations for the sibling writers as they realized that "every amazing wine has these essences.
-It needs good terroir, vintage, and more than anything, a good winemaker...None of these essences can be absent to create a good wine.
+In series, the word "tenchijin" is used, which refers to the "elements that create wine: heaven/vintage, earth/terroir and man."
+A Japanese winemaker, Koji Nakata, used this on his wine label and was one of the inspirations for the sibling writers as they realized that "every amazing wine has these essences.
+It needs good terroir, vintage, and more than anything, a good winemaker...
+None of these essences can be absent to create a good wine.
 Even if one of them overpowers the other, it'll offset the balance.
 It's not simply an industrial product.
 When a person receives the gift from heaven and the earth, he can create wine.
 In the back of our mind, we always wanted to convey how amazing that is."